Zhenxiong County: Geography

 Zhengxiong County is located in the northeastern part of Yunnan province.
-It has an area of 3785 km2, a latitude ranging from 27° 17' to 27° 50' N and a longitude ranging from 104° 18' to 105° 19' E. The county has a maximum north-south extent of 54 km and a maximum east-west width of 99 km.
+It has an area of 3785 km2, a latitude ranging from 27° 17' to 27° 50' N and a longitude ranging from 104° 18' to 105° 19' E. The county has a maximum north–south extent of 54 km and a maximum east–west width of 99 km.
 It borders Xuyong County (Sichuan) to the east across the Chishui River, Hezhang County (Guizhou) to the south, Yiliang County to the west, and Weixin County to the north.
 The village of Delong (德隆村) in Potou Township (坡头乡) is located near the triple intersection point of the three provinces, and is so nicknamed the "fowl cry of the three provinces" (鸡鸣三省).
-By road, the prefectural seat of Zhaotong is 265 km to the west, Kunming is 598 km to the southwest, Guiyang is 326 km to the southeast, Chongqing is 505 km to the northeast, and Chengdu 618 km to the north-northwest.
+By road, the prefectural seat of Zhaotong is 265 km to the west, provincial capital Kunming is 598 km to the southwest, Guiyang is 326 km to the southeast, Chongqing is 505 km to the northeast, and Chengdu 618 km to the north-northwest.

 Zhenxiong is located amongst the northern slopes of the Yunnan–Guizhou Plateau, with elevations increasing from northeast to southwest, although the central and southern areas are more level.
 Elevations range from 2416 m at Mount Jiayao (戛么山), in the village of Maiche (麦车村), An'er Township (安尔乡), down to 630 m in the village of Tongping (桐坪村), Luokan Town (罗坎镇).
 Most of the county has a subtropical highland climate; the annual mean is 11.3 °C, sunshine totals 1,341 hours annually, the frost-free period is 218.6 days, and annual precipitation averages 914.6 mm.